mapbox/dr-ui/docs/src/pages/guides/split-pages/sections/how-to.md

 #### SplitPage wrapper

-Use the [SplitPage component](https://github.com/mapbox/dr-ui/blob/main/src/components/page-layout/split-page.js) (`@mapbox/dr-ui/page-layout/split-page`) to create a wrapper for each markdown partial file.
-You will likely also need to create a local wrapper component to pass the page's constants file to the component - the Feedback component requires data from the constants file.
+Use the [SplitPage component](https://github.com/mapbox/dr-ui/blob/main/src/components/page-layout/split-page.js) (`@mapbox/dr-ui/page-layout/split-page`) as the wrapper for each markdown partial file.
+You will likely also need to create a local wrapper component to pass the page's constants file to the component since the Feedback component requires data from the constants file.

-1. Create a local component: `split-page-shel.js`.
+1. Create a local component: `src/components/split-page-shell.js`.
 2. Import the SplitPage component: `import SplitPage from '@mapbox/dr-ui/page-layout/split-page';`
 3. Import the site's local constant's file.
 4. Pass all props and the `constants` to the SplitPage component.